Visiting Eastern State Penitentiary in Philadelphia

 A Visit to Eastern State Penitentiary

-Eastern State Penitentiaryย is located atย 2027 Fairmount Ave, Philadelphia, PA 19130ย (215) 236-3300.ย We parked across the street from Eastern State Penitentiary and paid $25.
-There is a pay machine in the lot that takes credit cards or cash.
-We placed our ticket in the windshield and headed on our way.ย
+Eastern State Penitentiary is located at 2027 Fairmount Ave, Philadelphia, PA 19130.
+The contact number is (215) 236-3300We parked across from the penitentiary and paid $25.
+The parking lot has a pay machine that accepts credit cards and cash.
+We displayed our parking ticket on the windshield before proceeding.

 We walked through a tunnel that passed a gift shop of souvenirs you could take home.
 We showed our tickets and were given audio devices with preset tours of the prison.
 It was extremely hot on this day, so we recommend bringing water, comfortable shoes, and loose-fitting clothing.
-Although we were inside walking to different sections of the prison, the sun was scorching.ย There are no air conditioners inside the cell.
-There are air conditioners inside the education centers.ย We walked through the maze of sky-lit cells and learned what it was like to be a prisoner.
+Although we were inside walking to different sections of the prison, the sun was scorching.
+There are no air conditioners inside the cell.
+There are air conditioners inside the education centers.
+We walked through the maze of sky-lit cells and learned what it was like to be a prisoner.
 Many cells were in a state of rumble and deterioration.
 Some cells were still intact, offering a glimpse into how someone lived in their cell.

 A Radical Idea: The Birth of the Penitentiary

 The mastermind behind its design was architect John Haviland, who modeled the structure like a wagon wheel, with a central surveillance hub and seven spokes extending outward as cellblocks.
-Each cell had its skylight (called the โEye of Godโ), tiny exercise yard, and heavy wooden door.
+Each cell had its skylight (called the “Eye of God”), tiny exercise yard, and heavy wooden door.
 There were no group meals, no shared yard time, and no contact with the outside world.

 A Fortress of Stone and Silence

-The penitentiaryโs Gothic architectureโcomplete with 30-foot-high walls, castle-like towers, and long, vaulted corridorsโwas both intimidating and inspiring.
+The penitentiary’s Gothic architecture—complete with 30-foot-high walls, castle-like towers, and long, vaulted corridors—was both intimidating and inspiring.
 Made from local stone, the structure was designed to strike fear into anyone approaching its iron gates.
 At its peak, the prison held over 1,700 inmates, far beyond its intended capacity.

 Over the decades, the solitary system faded, replaced by a more traditional prison format.
-Famous inmates, such asย Al Caponeย and bank robberย Willie Sutton, were housed at this facility.
-Caponeโs cell, complete with rugs and a radio, still draws curious eyes from visitors today.
+Famous inmates, such as Al Capone and bank robber Willie Sutton, were housed at this facility.
+Capone’s cell, complete with rugs and a radio, still draws curious eyes from visitors today.

 Abandonment, Decay, and a New Life